ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-ram.md

 For example, the model output data for the first cycle (`20220226T0000Z`) of the _Lismore_ experiment (`Lismore` `nested_region_name`, using a `RAL3P2` `science_configuration` and `d0198` as a `nest_name`) can be found in `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/cycle/20220226T0000Z/Lismore/d0198/RAL3P2/um/umnsaa_pa000.nc`.

-!!! tip
-    The output data name format may vary depending on some configuration parameters.<br>
-    To change which output variables are produced, refer to [Change the output variables](#change-the-output-variables)

 ### Edit {{ model }} configuration
-!!! tip
-    Due to the presence of two distinct suites ([RAS](#ras) and [RNS](#rns)), specific modifications might be required in either one or both.<br>
-    For each of the following possible modifications, the relevant suite that needs editing is listed as a bullet point.

 This section describes how to modify the {{ model }} configuration.

-The modifications discussed in this section can change the way the RAS and RNS are run, or how specific [model components] are configured and coupled together.

 In general, ACCESS modelling suites can be edited either by directly modifying the configuration files within the suite directory, or by using the [_Rose_ GUI](#rosegui).